Derivator Six-Functor-Formalisms -- Construction II: The construction of derivator six-functor-formalisms

+their images in $\mathcal{S}^{\tww I}$.
 The notation is borrowed from the following example.
 Keep in mind, however, that not every multimorphism $o$ occurs as the ones considered there.
-In particular the $\widetilde{A}, \widetilde{S}_i, \widetilde{T}$ do not need to be --- unlike in the example --- compactifications of admissible diagrams themselves.
+In particular, the $\widetilde{A}, \widetilde{S}_i, \widetilde{T}$ do not need to be --- unlike in the example --- compactifications of admissible diagrams themselves.

-For each object $x$ in $\tww \Delta_T$ there is a canonical object $y$ in the image of $\tw \Delta_T$ with a morphism
+For each object $x$ in $\tww \tau$ there is a canonical object $y$ in the image of $\tw \tau$ with a morphism

 of type 2.
 Let $\widetilde{\iota}: \widetilde{S}' \rightarrow \widetilde{S}$ be the corresponding morphism.
-We say that an object in $\DD(\twwc I)_{\pi_{234}^* \widetilde{S}^{\op}}$ is {\bf well-supported}, if it is strongly 3-coCartesian and the underlying diagram lies {\em point-wise} at all $i \in \twwc I$ in the essential image of $\widetilde{\iota}(\pi_{234}(i))_!$.
+We say that an object in $\DD(\twwc I)_{\pi_{234}^* \widetilde{S}^{\op}}$ is {\bf well-supported}, if it is strongly 3-coCartesian and the underlying diagram lies {\em point-wise} at all $\mu \in \twwc I$ in the essential image of $\widetilde{\iota}(\pi_{234}(\mu))_!$.
 The corresponding full subcategory will be denoted by $\DD(\twwc I)_{\pi_{234}^* \widetilde{S}^{\op}}^{\ws}$. \end{PAR}